ibm-cloud-docs/containers/cs_cluster_update.md

         kubectl drain <worker_name>
         ```
         {: pre}
-6. Remove the old worker node. **Note**: If you are removing a machine type that is billed monthly (such as bare metal), you are charged for the entire the month.
+6. Remove the old worker node. **Note**: If you are removing a flavor that is billed monthly (such as bare metal), you are charged for the entire the month.
    - **For worker nodes in a worker pool**:
      1. Remove the worker pool with the old machine type.
 Removing a worker pool removes all worker nodes in the pool in all zones.
 This process might take a few minutes to complete.
         ```